Riding dirt bikes is an expensive hobby.

 • Won't mar wheels

 Flip the tire around and repeat the above.
-Once both sides of the tire bead are loose you can remove the tube.
-If you're only changing the tube you only need to remove one side of the bead.
+Once both sides of the tire bead loose, remove the tube.
+Remove just one side of the bead if changing the tube only.

-Whether or not you're changing the inner tube, tire or both - before installing inspect the bead lock and rim tape.
-If the rim tape is torn up you can buy a replacement, however you can also use duct tape in its place if needed.
-The rim tape serves as a barrier between the spoke nipples and the inner tube.
-It's a good idea to just use a new tube, however you can inspect and reuse the old inner tube.
+Whether or not you change the inner tube, tire or both - before installing inspect the bead lock and rim tape.
+Replace torn rim tape, however in a pinch, use duct tape in its place, if necessary.
+Rim tape serves as a barrier between the spoke nipples and the inner tube.
+We suggest installing a new tube when replacing the tires, however, you can inspect and reuse the old inner tube.

-Next, spray the rim and bead of the tire liberally.
+Next, liberally spray the rim and bead of the tire.
 Windex, soapy water or a lubricant like Maxima's SC1 work well.
-The lubrication allows the tire to slip over the rim far easier than without and prevents damage to the rim or tire during installation.
+The lubrication allows the tire to slip over the rim easier than without and prevents damage to the rim or tire during installation.

-You're now at the point where most people run into difficulty.
-This is where patience and perseverance really pays off.
+Now comes the difficult part where patience and perseverance pays off.
 Take your time!
 If you run into trouble - take a break and come back to it.

-Ensure the rim lock is in place and using the tire stand place the tire (without the tube) over the rim and secure one side of the bead.
+Put the rim lock in place and, using the tire stand, place the tire (without the tube) over the rim and secure one side of the bead.
 You'll use the tire irons again to wrap the tire around the rim.
-Once you're ready to install the tube fill the tube with a slight amount of air so it's rigid.
+Prior to installing the tube, fill it with a slight amount of air so it's rigid.
 Some people rub baby power on the tube before installing to prevent chaffing.

 Good Tire Iron